spkcd/Code-Manager/README.md

 ### Theme Selection
 * Go to **Code Manager**
 * You will find a select dropdown to switch between the available themes.

+### Version Control
+* Go to **Code Manager**
+* Click the "Versions" button next to the snippet you want to view versions for.
+* A list of versions will be displayed.
+You can revert to a previous version or view the diff between versions.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) for a complete history of changes.